Manrique created a route to show the world his tango soul

 The idea is to leave the stigma that fell on the neighborhood, especially between the 80s and 90s, but that still weighs heavily.
 In those times, as happened with the city in general, the neighborhood suffered the ravages of violence, from a generation that grew up without a future, without a possible horizon.
 Then the social organizations appeared to face the moral debacle, the loss of hope.
 After many years, these organizations came together to tell the world that Manrique is more than a commune where violence reigned.

 The tourist circuit is an idea that has been brewing since 2020.
 Social and cultural organizations decided that it was time to unite.
-Fourteen corporations, with the help of four foundations, thought about the essence of the neighborhood, that is, what it could offer the world.
+Fourteen corporations, with the help of four foundations, thought regarding the essence of the neighborhood, that is, what it might offer the world.
 One of the first answers, although obvious, is the tango past.
 At 45 is the statue of Gardel, the Creole Thrush, from 1968.
 On that same block is the Casa Gardeliana, with its colorful façade and its gramophones.

 At the head of the tourism project is the corporation Tras tus huellas Medellín, directed by Humberto Iglesias.
 “The idea is to generate a circular economy in the neighborhood, create community tourism that removes the stigma of the neighborhood, that shows how culture and leaders have transformed a territory that was hit by violence,” explained Iglesias.